Scaling Search Relevance: Augmenting App Store Ranking with LLM-Generated Judgments

 \section{Related work}

-Large language models (LLMs) have demonstrated success as zero-shot and few-shot rankers using pointwise, pairwise, and listwise prompting strategies~\cite{zhuang2023beyond, thomas2023llmsearcherprefs, macavaney2023oneshot, tourrank2024, zhuang2023setwise, howgood2025llmrerankers, pradeep2023rankzephyr, rankvicuna2023, zhuang2023setwise, sun2023rankgpt, llm4ranking2025}.
-LLM4Ranking~\cite{llm4ranking2025} provides a unified framework that supports pointwise, pairwise, and listwise prompting strategies.
-Our work differs from these approaches as they mainly focus on deploying LLMs as real-time rerankers; instead, we use an LLM as an offline label generator to create large-scale textual relevance for a production ranker.
+\textbf{LLMs as Rankers.} Large language models (LLMs) have demonstrated success as zero-shot and few-shot rankers using pointwise, pairwise, and listwise prompting strategies~\cite{zhuang2023beyond, tourrank2024, zhuang2023setwise, mozafari2025good, pradeep2023rankzephyr, rankvicuna2023, sun2023rankgpt, llm4ranking2025, sun2024chatgptgoodsearchinvestigating}.
+Our work differs from these approaches as they mainly focus on deploying LLMs as real-time (re)rankers; instead, we use an LLM as an offline label generator to create large-scale textual relevance labels for a production ranker.

-\textbf{LLMs as Judges.} The ``LLM-as-a-Judge'' paradigm utilizes LLMs as scalable offline annotators to mitigate the scarcity of labels from human judges~\cite{faggioli2023perspectives, zhang2024retrieve_annotate_evaluate, upadhyay2023ares, arabzadeh2025comparison, zheng2024semantic_eval, chiang2023llm_alt_eval, jiang2024llm_judge_survey, liu2023geval}.
-Our paper distinguishes itself by using a fine-tuned, in-domain LLM not just for evaluation, but as a force multiplier to generate millions of textual relevance labels used directly as training data for our production ranker.
+\textbf{LLMs as Judges.} The ``LLM-as-a-Judge'' paradigm utilizes LLMs as scalable offline annotators to mitigate the scarcity of labels from human judges~\cite{faggioli2023perspectives, zhang2024retrieve_annotate_evaluate, upadhyay2023ares, arabzadeh2025benchmarking, zheng2024semantic_eval, chiang2023can, gu2024survey, liu2023g, thomas2023llmsearcherprefs, macavaney2023oneshot}.
+Our paper distinguishes itself by using a fine-tuned, in-house LLM not just for evaluation, but as a way to generate millions of textual relevance labels used directly as training data for our production ranker.
 In contrast to approaches like RRADistill~\cite{choi2024rradistill}, which focuses on distilling the semantic understanding of large LLMs into smaller language models with specialized architectural modifications, our work utilizes pointwise labels to train the production ranker without modifying its internal architecture.